NHL 97

 NHL 97 is an ice hockey video game by EA Sports.
-It was released on October 31, 1996 and was the successor to NHL 96.
-It is the sixth installment of the NHL series and the first to be released on both PlayStation and Saturn.
+It was released in 1996 and was the successor to NHL 96.
+It is the sixth installment of the NHL series and the first to be released on both PlayStation and Sega Saturn.
 A Panasonic M2 version was in development and slated to be one of the launch titles for it, but never happened due to the cancellation of the system.